- IR Home

 In a long term return business, our principal goal is having growth and creating value to our shareholders.

-OMA's intent is to capitalize on the expected growth in air travel through:
+OMA is continuously working to capitalize expected growth in air travel through:

-- Working with airlines to create profitable new routes
+- Working with airlines to develop air traffic and connectivity

 - Turning Monterrey airport into a regional hub